Finance, Bachelor of Science (664)

 Finance is the art and science of managing money.
 Today's financial managers play a critical role in the process of raising and spending money, whether it is in a corporate, government, or personal setting.
 Career opportunities in Finance are both numerous and exciting in our fast-paced global marketplace.

-Finance offers both a major and a minor, and within the major there are two options: the Business Finance Option and the Personal Financial Planning Option.
+Finance offers both a major and a minor, and within the major there are five concentrations: 1.
+Business Finance - General, 2.
+Business Finance - Investment, 3.
+Business Finance - Analyst, 4.
+Business Finance - Financial Services, and 5.
+Personal Financial Planning.
 In addition, we offer two Certificates: a Certificate in Financial Planning and an Accredited Financial Counselor Certificate.
-These opportunities are available to current students and individuals that already hold an undergraduate degree.
+Certification opportunities are available to current students and individuals who already hold an undergraduate degree.

 There are several notes of distinction regarding our programs.
-First, our Personal Financial Planning option in the Finance major and our Certificate in Financial Planning program are registered with Certified Financial Planner Board of Standards, Inc. (CFP Board).
-As of December 2021, we are one of only three institutions in the state of Kentucky with Board registered degree programs!
+First, our Personal Financial Planning concentration and our Certificate in Financial Planning program are registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board).
+As of December 2023, we are one of only three institutions in the state of Kentucky with Board registered degree programs!
 This registration confers a special advantage on our graduates.

-Second, the WKU Finance Group is one of 24 programs in the Tennessee Valley Authority (TVA) service region to be part of its Investment Challenge Program.
-As of January 2022, the student-managed investment portfolio was valued at $500,000!
-Read more about our program under TVA Investment Challenge.
+Second, the WKU Finance Group is one of 25 programs in the Tennessee Valley Authority (TVA) service region to be part of its Investment Challenge Program.
+As of January 2024, the student-managed investment portfolio was valued at $500,000!
+Read more about this program under TVA Investment Challenge.

 Third, the Gordon Ford College of Business holds dual AACSB accreditation in business and accounting.
 The AACSB Accreditation is the world's highest standard of excellence in business education.
 Learn why AACSB accreditation matters.